StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology_upgrade_v1_to_v2.md

 ## Overview

-The Splunk topology integration can now also run through [StackState Agent V2](/stackpacks/integrations/agent.md), previously Splunk topology was only available using the StackState API-integration Agent.
+In previous releases of StackState, it was only possible to run the Splunk topology check using the StackState API-integration Agent.
+It is now also possible to run the Splunk topology integration through [StackState Agent V2](/stackpacks/integrations/agent.md).

-* If you are starting from scratch, you can directly configure the [Splunk topology V2 check on StackState Agent V2](/stackpacks/integrations/splunk/splunk_topology_v2.md).
+If you are currently running the Splunk topology V1 check on the [StackState API-Integrations Agent](/stackpacks/integrations/api-integration.md), this guide will help you migrate to the new StackState Agent V2 check.

-* If you are currently running the Splunk topology V1 check on the [StackState API-Integrations Agent](/stackpacks/integrations/api-integration.md), this guide will help you migrate to the new StackState Agent V2 check.
+If you are starting from scratch, you can directly configure the [Splunk topology V2 check](/stackpacks/integrations/splunk/splunk_topology_v2.md) on StackState Agent V2.

 ## Upgrade steps